MicrosoftDocs/azure-docs/articles/logic-apps/create-managed-service-identity.md

 ## Remove managed identity

-To disable a system-assigned managed identity on your logic app, you can follow the steps similar to how you created the identity through the Azure portal, Azure Resource Manager deployment templates, or Azure PowerShell.
+To disable a system-assigned managed identity on your logic app, you can follow the steps similar to how you set up the identity through the Azure portal, Azure Resource Manager deployment templates, or Azure PowerShell.

 When you delete your logic app,
 Azure automatically removes your logic app's